stripe.create_refundnew toolshipgate.yamlrelease policy changedWhy: money-moving action added without approval or idempotency evidence.

 agents-shipgate-reports/pr-comment.md

-SARIF remains available through the GitHub Action or output format configuration.
+Capability lock diffs and SARIF remain available through the GitHub Action or output format configuration.

 Shipgate flags PRs that touch shipgate.yaml, AGENTS.md,